Did Branwell Brontë really die standing up?

 The writer Somerset Maugham says he did… maybe.

-We mentioned earlier that in his 1948 book Great Novelists and Their Novels, Maugham lists Emily Brontë‘s Wuthering Heights as one of the 10 greatest novels of all time.
-Branwell Brontë was Emily’s older brother, and he preceded her in death by just a few days.
-That’s how Maugham came to relate a curious anecdote about the actual moment of Branwell’s death.
+We mentioned earlier Maugham’s 1948 book Great Novelists and Their Novels, in which he names Emily Brontë‘s Wuthering Heights as one of the 10 greatest novels of all time.
+But we didn’t mention that while writing about Brontë, Maugham relates a curious anecdote about the death of her older brother, Branwell.

 The setup: Branwell Brontë was hired to tutor the children of a wealthy clergyman, Mr. Edmund Robinson.
 “Mr. Robinson was an elderly invalid with a youngish wife and Branwell, though she was seventeen years older than he, fell in love with her and she with him.”

 Mr. Robinson discovered the affair and ordered his wife never to see Branwell Brontë again.
 Branwell, despairing, turned to booze and opium.

 But wait!
 The clergyman died!
 Branwell was given sudden hope that he would be reunited with his lover — until a letter from her arrived the next day, begging him to stay away forever.
 The old man had arranged it that she would lose her new fortune and the custody of her children if she saw him even once.

 Maugham describes what happened next: